zxc308/P4-tutorials/vm-ubuntu-24.04/README.md

 # Ways to install open source P4 development tools

-+ Create a new virtual machine (VM) running Ubuntu Linux on a Windows, macOS, or Linux system
+Detailed steps are given later to create a new virtual machine (VM) running Ubuntu Linux on a Windows, macOS, or Linux system in one of these ways, listed in order from fewest steps required, to most steps
+required:

 + using VirtualBox and Vagrant
 + using VirtualBox and an ISO disk image with an Ubuntu Desktop Linux installer
 + using VirtualBox and an ISO disk image with an Ubuntu Server Linux installer

 | Your host system | Using VirtualBox and Vagrant | Using VirtualBox and ISO installer for Ubuntu Desktop | Using VirtualBox and ISO installer for Ubuntu Server |
 | ---------------- | ---------------------------- | ----------------------------------------------------- | ---------------------------------------------------- |